Post-Conviction Relief Act Petition Lawyers in Philadelphia, PA

 All criminal defendants have a constitutional right to the effective assistance of counsel under both the Pennsylvania and United States constitutions, and an ineffective performance by counsel at the trial, appeal, or probation levels can lead to a new trial, appeal, sentencing, or probation hearing.
 In this case, Z.S.'s defense counsel at the initial hearing failed to object when the probation judge found on the record that the defendant’s expressions of remorse were hollow solely because the defendant refused to waive his right to an in-person probation violation hearing and allow the hearing to be conducted by video from the state prison.
 The attorney also failed to file a motion to reconsider the sentence or appeal the excessive sentence to the Superior Court by way of direct appeal.
 Attorney Goldstein argued that all defendants have a constitutional right to be present for important hearings in their cases and that courts may not legally punish defendants for exercising those rights.
 When courts rely on illegal sentencing factors such as the decision to exercise a constitutional right, the defendant is entitled to a new sentencing hearing.

-The Commonwealth filed a Motion to Dismiss the PCRA Petition, arguing both that the Petition was untimely because Z.S. did not formally title his pro se filing as a PCRA Petition and that original counsel was not required to object or litigate the issues on appeal in order to be effective.
-The Court agreed with Attorney Goldstein, denied the prosecution’s Motion to Dismiss, and granted the Amended PCRA Petition.
+The Commonwealth filed a Motion to Dismiss the PCRA Petition, arguing both that the petition was untimely because Z.S. did not formally title his pro se filing as a PCRA Petition and that original counsel was not required to object or litigate the issues on appeal in order to be effective.
+The Court agreed with Attorney Goldstein, denied the prosecution’s Motion to Dismiss, and granted the Amended Petition.
 The court ordered that the defendant receive a new sentencing hearing which, due to the passage of time since the original sentence, occurred in front of a different judge from the one who placed the defendant on probation and later sentenced him to 30 years in state prison.

 However, at the new sentencing hearing, the judge had the same authority to impose any type of sentence he saw fit.
 The judge could have re-sentenced the defendant to the same 15-30 year sentence or reduced the sentence to something substantially less.
 Due to the persuasive arguments of counsel and the compelling testimony from the defendant and his family members, the judge instead imposed a sentence of 3.5 – 7 years, which the defendant has already served.
-Accordingly, the defendant will become immediately eligible for parole instead of having to serve another 10 years before reaching parole eligibility.
+Accordingly, the defendant became immediately eligible for parole instead of having to serve another 10 years before reaching parole eligibility.

 The preceding information is no substitute for legal advice from an experienced criminal defense lawyer who regularly handles PCRA Petitions and direct appeals.
 This area of law is particularly complex and often changes.
 There are also extremely strict deadlines which must be observed or critical rights could be waived forever.
-Our Philadelphia Criminal Defense Lawyers have successfully represented clients in PCRA Petitions and direct appeals to the Superior Court.
+Our Philadelphia Criminal Defense Lawyers have successfully represented clients in post-conviction relief litigation and direct appeals to the Superior Court.
 We offer a free, 15-minute criminal defense strategy session to anyone who is considering appealing a wrongful conviction or filing a Post-Conviction Relief Act Petition.
 Call 267-225-2545 to speak with one of our award-winning defense attorneys today.